MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/line-item1class-item2-of-control-item3-was-not-a-loaded-control-class.md

 # Line 'item1': Class 'item2' of control 'item3' was not a loaded control class.

 The ASCII file contains a control class that Visual Basic doesn't recognize.
-Add the custom control with this [class](../../Glossary/vbe-glossary.md#class) to your[project](../../Glossary/vbe-glossary.md#project).
+Add the custom control with this [class](../../Glossary/vbe-glossary.md#class) to your [project](../../Glossary/vbe-glossary.md#project).

 [!include[Support and feedback](~/includes/feedback-boilerplate.md)]